Skip to content

 disability-adjusted life years (DALYs)

-This is a measure used in burden of disease analysis.
-It is a year of healthy life lost, either through premature death, defined as dying before the expected life span at the age of death (YLL), or, equivalently, through living with ill health due to illness or injury (YLD).
-It is often used synonymously with ‘health loss’.
+Measure (in years) of healthy life lost, either through premature death, defined as dying before the expected life span at the age of death (YLL), or, equivalently, through living with ill health due to illness or injury (YLD).
+It is often used synonymously with ‘health loss’ .

 disease burden